-Ellen DeGeneres’ Divorce: Host, Portia de Rossi In Counseling To Save Marriage?
+Ellen DeGeneres, Portia de Rossi In Counseling To Save Marriage, Rumors Claim

 “I’m so excited to be hosting a huge primetime game show for NBC,” she said.
 “We’re pulling out all the stops — gigantic sets, hilarious games.
 It’s going to be like a combination of American Ninja Warrior, RuPaul’s Drag Race and a water park.”

-The show is the latest addition to DeGeneres’ long-standing and seemingly still building relationship with NBC, where she also is an exec producer on such programs as Little Big Shots, spinoff Little Big Shots: Forever Young and First Dates, a project involving Hollywood actress Drew Barrymore.
+The show is the latest addition to DeGeneres’ long-standing and seemingly still building relationship with NBC, where she also is an exec producer on such programs as Little Big Shots, spinoff Little Big Shots: Forever Young, and First Dates, a project involving Hollywood actress Drew Barrymore.

 DeGeneres is also rumored to be gearing up to launch three new home collections later this year to go along with her ED Ellen DeGeneres lifestyle brand.
-Her new Loloi furniture line is a venture between her and Thomasville and features designed rugs, throws and pillows.
+Her new Loloi furniture line is a venture between her and Thomasville and features designer rugs, throws, and pillows.

-“I’ve loved home design for as long as I can remember,” she recently raved to Elle Décor.
+“I’ve loved home design for as long as I can remember,” she recently raved to Elle Decor.
 “I know what I like, so designing it made sense for me.”

 [Featured Image by Kevork Djansezian/Getty Images]